Mustangserver (manual) provides a REST-API for the java based Mustangproject.

 The advantage vis a vis the command line version is of course the availability over the network, JSON capabilities, the possibility to transform requests and responses, independence from a Java runtime and the speed: Users reported they “felt it was 50% faster” than the command line version.

 Mustangserver is implemented in Spring Boot, for the in house version you could choose between Docker, a runnable Jar-file with embedded Jetty-HTTP-Server and a Web-Archive (WAR) file, which you can deploy on many servlet containers.

-If it’s OK to sign you up for the mandatory beta newsletter (only announcements about the status of the beta and availability like planned maintenance) you can self-register by accessing this link
+If it’s OK to sign you up for the mandatory newsletter (only announcements about the status and availability like planned maintenance) you can self-register by accessing this link

 and clicking “Create Account” link on the bottom left.
 Select a username, “Proceed to self register”, enter the rest of the data and have your email verified.

 Afterwards you can login into the API management.